COPY THE GREATS CORRECTLY

 OUR LISTS

 Our number one goal here at 8020BASEBALL is to save coaches and players the guesswork on the path to success.
-Thus, we've added our lists of the top pitchers, hitters, and defenders to the bottom of this article.
+Thus, we've added our lists of the top pitchers, hitters, and the top defenders at each position, to the bottom of this article.

-The lists were created using fangraphs.com wRC+ (Weighted Runs Created Plus) for hitters, FIP- (Adjusted Fielder Independent Pitching) for pitchers, and UZR/150 (Ultimate Zone Rating per 150 games) for measuring defenders.
-You can read all about those stats online, as we won't dive into them here.
+The lists were created using fangraphs.com data from the 2021-2023 seasons.
+We used wRC+ for hitters, SIERA for pitchers, and UZR/150 for measuring defenders (DRS for catchers).
+You can read all about those stats on Fangraphs, as we won't dive into them here.

 HITTERS